 The goods are left at your own risk.

-The shop duty volunteer (where possible) will ensure that the shelves are restocked from the storage facility in the store room as and when required.
+The shop rota volunteer (where possible) will ensure that the shelves are restocked from the store room as and when required.

 These conditions are not negotiable.